Nguruman Escarpment, Kenya

 The lodge offers a Swiss Family Robinson-experience with five-star class.
 The beds, bathrooms and private plunge pools are all open to the elements but cleverly concealed into the landscape to let you imagine you're the only people around - but stunning food and impeccable service remind you that you're being incredibly well looked after every minute of the day.

-Game drives offer close-up views of incredible wildlife (we saw lions hunting and giraffes courting, as well as a multitude of rare flora and fauna), while night drives, sundowners on the plains and trips to the flamingo-smothered Lake Natron constitute a safari holiday you could only have imagined before.
+Game drives offer close-up views of incredible wildlife (we saw lions hunting and giraffes courting, as well as a multitude of rare flora and fauna), while night drives, sundowners on the plains and trips to the flamingo-smothered Lake Natron constitute a safari vacation you could only have imagined before.

 Game drives in the Maasai Mara